Wyn Craig Wade, The Fiery Cross: The Ku Klux Klan in America New York: Simon and Schuster, 1987.

 Indeed, in Wade’s telling, “preventing a build-up of the Ku Klux Klan” was, quite as much as opposing desegregation, one of the principal objectives for which the Citizens Councils had been formed, since “violence was bad for business, and most of the council leaders were businessmen” (p299).

-Yet, in practice, Wade reports, the main impact of the Citizens Councils on the Klan was:
+However, in practice, Wade reports, the main impact of the Citizens Councils on the Klan was:

 “Not so much eliminating the Klan as leaving it with nothing but nothing but the violence prone dregs of Southern white society” (p302).